What is smarter travel @ work?

 Benefits to employees:

-DPTI.TravelSmartSA@sa.gov.au.
-We will get in touch to discuss the process and how your organisation might benefit.
-Interested workplaces are then asked to submit an expression of interest to confirm the support of management.
-As soon as we have this, we'll get to work organising your staff survey.
+To get involved contact us at DPTI.TravelSmartSA@sa.gov.au.
+We will then get in touch to discuss the process and how your organisation might benefit from smarter travel @ work.
+Interested workplaces will then need to confirm the support of management.
+As soon as we have this, we will get to work organising your staff survey.

 smarter travel @ work is designed to meet the particular needs of the individual workplace.
 We survey your staff and profile your workplace and only recommend initiatives that we think will work at your workplace.
 Your organisation then decides what changes/ideas to implement.